 These days, I rely on Slack more than I do my primary email platforms.
 It’s also one of the most widely used business communication platforms out there.

 What makes Slack truly unique is that it integrates well with plenty of third-party applications.
 Slack is free for the most part, but they also offer premium plans which are very affordable.

-Now, I know you've heard of Evernote, it's been around a good few years now.
+Now, I know you’ve heard of Evernote, it’s been around a good few years.
 Evernote has evolved to become much more than a note-taking app.
-I use it for almost everything from creating to-do lists, researching topic ideas and dropping in notes, links, images for my blog posts, writing my podcast scripts, and more.
+I use it for almost everything from creating to-do lists, researching topic ideas dropping in notes, links, and images for my blog posts, writing my podcast scripts, and more.

 The thing I love the most about Evernote is that, as a premium user, I can sync it with all my other devices so I can take all of my notes and work on the go.
-I got to also say I love the new editor too.
+I also have to say I love the new editor too.

 Skype is an essential video communication application/software for freelancers and anyone working remotely.
-Skype has been around for donkey's years and provides affordable solutions for businesses.
+Skype has been around for donkey years and provides affordable solutions for businesses.